maritvanderdoes/SWI_analysis/docs/funs/adaptive_masking.md

 1. If <code>sorting = True</code>, the pixels are sorted in descending order based on intensity levels for each z-plane.
 Otherwise, the data is just reshaped into a 2D matrix of (z, x\*y)-dimensions.
 2. For each (sorted) pixel, the ratio between the maximum and minimum intensity is computed.
 This metric determines whether a pixel belongs to background or to actual signal (at least in a z-plane).
 Background pixels have a much lower intensity range, and thus by applying a direct threshold, the background pixels can be removed.
 Such threshold is defined by the variable <code>mm_th</code>.
 3. The signal pixels are determined whether are mask or not at different z-values, based on the threshold defined by <code>th_sel</code>.
 If the value of intensity for the pixel at a certain z-plane is above the threshold given by <code>th_sel</code>\*min_value_pixel, then it is defined to be mask (1).
 Otherwise, the pixel at that z-plane is defined not to be mask (0).
-4. As the algorithm might not.
+4. As the algorithm might not give accurate mask or it could contain holes, a further post-processing step is performed.
+In this step:
+   - If <code>krn_size > 1</code>, the mask is eroded and then dilated to remove spurious pixels.
+The kernel type is given by <code>krn_type</code>.
+   - If <code>fill_holes = True</code>, the holes in the mask are filled.
+   - If <code>exp_size > 1</code>, the mask is dilated and then eroded to smooth the data out.
+The kernel type is given by <code>krn_type</code>.
    This is performed by the auxiliary function <code>_mask_postprocessing.py</code>.
-5.
+5. To ensure there are not spurious dispersed masking areas in the z-planes belonging to the "edges" of the worm, these z-planes are set to zero if the masking area is below the threshold defined by <code>z_threshold</code>\*max_area_in_zplanes.
+This is performed by the auxiliary function <code>_mask_refinement.py</code>.

 ## Data considerations
 The algorithm assumes that: